 Transformation comes about in a multitude of ways.
-To find our way in a complex, uncertain world, we need the collective creative intelligence of everyone in organisations and communities.
+To find our way in a complex, uncertain world, we need the collective intelligence of everyone in organisations and communities.
 If global institutions are to succeed, they need to adopt the same principle and be inclusive.
 The heroic leader, alone, or a small elite group, cannot possibly know what needs to be done.
 Transformation requires everyone to take leadership.
 Meg Wheatley defines leaders as "anyone willing to help" (Berkana Institute).
 To facilitate this process requires a different kind of leadership that both inspires and enables.

-Change occurs through increased awareness, new understanding, realisation of a vital need.
-Ultimately a change of consciousness leads to decision and action.
+Change begins with information, a new understanding, increased awareness, realisation of an urgent need.
+Compassion from seeing how other people are affected moves us.
+It can provide an "aha".
+A change of consciousness leads to decisions and action fuelled by passion.
 Then the inherent creativity and inventiveness of human beings comes into play.
 There is a tipping point; an "epidemic" begins.
-Change comes about through evolution and revolution.
-Change happens, as we are beginning to see, through the small actions of millions of "ordinary" people.
+Transformation comes about through evolution and revolution.
+It emerges, as we are beginning to see, through the small actions of millions of "ordinary" people.
+An example is the movement to ban plastic bags, a symbol of the throwaway society.
 It comes about through relationships and conversations.
 Transformation also comes about through totally new ways of thinking (Albert Einstein), chance discoveries, (Charles Darwin, Sir Alexander Fleming), and inventions of geniuses, (Sir Timothy John Berners-Lee, inventor of the world wide web).
 Extraordinary, visionary leaders like Mahatma Gandhi, Martin Luther King junior, Nelson Mandela and Winston Churchill, give expression to the hopes of millions and change the course of history.

 This may be seen as a somewhat optimistic view.
 Human behaviour is complicated.
-Lessons from changing organisations may be relevant but changing society is much more challenging.
+Lessons from changing organisations may be relevant.
+But changing society is much more challenging.
 People say one thing and do another as polls reveal.
-Consumer behaviour is influenced by the desire to flaunt ones wealth and make a statement about who one is.
+Consumer behaviour is influenced by the desire to flaunt one's wealth and make a statement about who one is.
 So people may put photovoltaic panels or turbines on their roofs, sited where they can be seen, to display their affluence.
 Yet they may continue to live an unsustainable life style in most other respects - consuming, flying and driving as usual.
 On the whole, it is poorer people who actually live most sustainably!
 They simply consume less.